andyboeh/mediola2mqtt/README.md

 ## How it works

-The Mediola AIO Gateway v4 supports a simple HTTP API for control and broadcasts status changes via UDP on port 1902.
+The Mediola AIO Gateway supports a simple HTTP API for control and broadcasts status changes via UDP on port 1902 (1901 for v6).
 The script provides a UDP socket server that listens for the status changes, interprets them and publishes them via MQTT.
 This is useful for buttons/switches, but can also be used for the state of a blind (only implemented for Elero).